dataform-co/dataform/content/docs/dataform_cli/getting-started-cli.md

 ---
-title: Getting Started with the CLI
+title: Getting started with the CLI
 ---

 ## Installation